NataponJ/express/README.md

 # express

 This repo created to my practice about Express

-"node main.js" to run server
+"node main.js" to run server.
+or
+"nodemon main.js" to run server. or
+"./startscript.sh" to run server.